manjinderrooprai/eureka/security/OWASP Top 10:2021.md

 **Cryptographic failures often end up in web apps accidentally divulging sensitive data**.
 This is often **data directly linked to customers (e.g. names, dates of birth, financial information)**, but it could also be **more technical information, such as usernames and passwords**.

 At more complex levels, **taking advantage of some cryptographic failures often involves techniques such as "Man in The Middle Attacks"**, whereby the attacker would force user connections through a device they control.
 Then, **they would take advantage of weak encryption on any transmitted data to access the intercepted information (if the data is even encrypted in the first place)**.
 Of course, many examples are much simpler, and vulnerabilities can be found in web apps that can be exploited without advanced networking knowledge.
 Indeed, in some cases, **the sensitive data can be found directly on the web server itself**.

+#### Examples:

+The most common way to **store a large amount of data in a format easily accessible from many locations is in a database**.
+This is perfect for something like a web application, as many users may interact with the website at any time. **Database engines usually follow the Structured Query Language (SQL) syntax**.

+In a production environment, it is common to see databases set up on dedicated servers running a database service such as MySQL or MariaDB; **however, databases can also be stored as files**.
+These are referred to as **"flat-file" databases, as they are stored as a single file on the computer**.
+This is much easier than setting up an entire database server and could potentially be seen in smaller web applications.
+Accessing a database server is outwith the scope of today's task, so let's focus instead on flat-file databases.

+As mentioned previously, **flat-file databases are stored as a file on the disk of a computer**.
+Usually, this would not be a problem for a web app, but what happens **if the database is stored underneath the root directory of the website** (i.e. one of the files accessible to the user connecting to the website)? **Well, we can download and query it on our own machine, with full access to everything in the database**.
+Sensitive Data Exposure, indeed!